 Forest Park Westheimer Cemetery

 Joseph White, one of Stephen F. Austin's Old Three Hundred colonists, was born in Georgia.
 He received title to a sitio of land in the area of present Brazoria County on August 16, 1824.
 The census of 1826 classified him as a farmer and stock raiser, aged between twenty-five and forty.
 His household included his wife, two sons, a daughter, and five slaves.
 White was elected alcalde at San Felipe on December 21, 1828.
 In December 1829 he bought several lots in San Felipe de Austin and took over a debt owed by Horatio Chriesman to the ayuntamiento.
 White died in San Felipe de Austin on June 14, 1830.
-In October 1830 alcalde Thomas Barnett published notice that Zeno Philips, administrator of White's estate, would have a public sale at White's last residence, of half a league of land on Clear Creek, west of Galveston Bay; two lots; a Negro woman slave; household and kitchen furniture; and personal property.
+In October 1830 alcalde Thomas Barnett published notice that Zeno Philips, administrator of White's estate, would have a public sale at White's last residence, of half a league of land on Clear Creek, west of Galveston Bay; two lots; a negro woman slave; household and kitchen furniture; and personal property.
 Sources indicate that a Joseph White served with the artillery corps at San Jacinto.
 Source

 John Wheeler Bunton, patriot and statesman, son of Joseph Robert and Phoebe (Desha) Bunton, was born in Sumner County, Tennessee, on February 22, 1807.
 He was educated at Princeton College, Kentucky, and studied law in Gallatin, Tennessee.
 He arrived in Texas in 1833 and settled first in Austin's colony in San Felipe; soon thereafter he moved to Mina (Bastrop), where, on May 17, 1835, he was elected secretary of the local committee of safety.
 Such committees, newly organized for protection against the Indians, became the first step toward Texas independence.
 Bunton represented Mina at the Convention of 1836 at Washington-on-the-Brazos, signed the Texas Declaration of Independence, and was a member of the committee to draft the constitution of the new republic.